These Low-Carb Everything Bagels Will Be Your New Best Friend for Breakfast

 Back up…keto bagels?
 Meaning, a low carb version of the breakfast staple?
 You bet.
 The Openfit nutrition team has figured out how to make a bagel that isn’t loaded with excess carbohydrates, and it’s also way lower in saturated fats than many of the other keto bagel recipes you might find online or in the stores.

-Keep reading to get the shockingly simple recipe for Keto Everything Bagels, plus a few store bought options to satisfy your morning cravings.
+Keep reading to get the shockingly simple recipe for Keto Bagels topped with Everything Bagel Seasoning, plus a few store bought options to satisfy your morning cravings.